 ABOUT THE PROGRAM

-The Virginia - North Carolina Alliance for Minority Participation was out of the Louis Stokes Alliance for Minority Participation grant, which is a national project funded by the National Science Foundation.
+The Virginia - North Carolina Alliance for Minority Participation is a member of the Louis Stokes Alliance for Minority Participation grant, a national project funded by the National Science Foundation.
 The program is designed to increase the graduation rates of underrepresented students in the Science, Technology, Engineering and Mathematics (STEM) fields.
 The Alliance includes institutions from both Virginia and North Carolina.
 The National Science Foundation's report on the progress of the VA-NC Alliance for Minority Participation indicates that:

 The Virginia - North Carolina Alliance for Minority Participation @ Virginia Tech

-VT-AMP aims to increase the quality and quantity of students successfully completing science, technology, engineering and mathematics (STEM) baccalaureate degree programs, and to increase the number of students interested in, academically qualified for and matriculating into programs of graduate study.
-One of the main goals is to increase the undergraduate research experiences for these STEM students.
-Our students are encouraged to engage in undergraduate research or internships throughout their undergraduate career.
+VT-AMP aims to increase the academic success and quantity of students successfully completing science, technology, engineering and mathematics (STEM) baccalaureate degree programs, and to increase the number of students interested in, academically qualified for and matriculating into programs of graduate study.
+A primary goal of the program is to increase the number of students who are engaged in undergraduate STEM research experiences.
+Students are encouraged to participate in undergraduate research or internships throughout their undergraduate career.
 VT-AMP program components are highlighted below.